Reviewed

 Everything is turn based so you can take as much time as you need.

-> The music is adequate and consists of various jingles associated
+> The music is adequate, and consists of various jingles associated with

-with country you happen to be in.
+country you happen to be focusing on.
 The Sound effects aren't numerous,

 but they're also not needed much.
 Not much else to say except the